“We are Now Hiring Non-Certified

 “We have what you’re looking for!”

-With over 30 Specialty Units, we definitely have whatever it is that you’re looking for in a Law Enforcement career.
+With over 30 Specialty Units, we definitely have whatever it is that YOU are looking for in a Law Enforcement career.

 Are you tired of Google-searching "South Florida police departments hiring" or "police jobs in Florida"?
-Well, we have some good news: the City of Fort Lauderdale Police Department, South Florida's Premier Law Enforcement Agency is still accepting applications for Certified and Non-Certified Police Officers!
+Well, we have some good news: the City of Fort Lauderdale Police Department, South Florida's Premier Law Enforcement Agency is always looking for qualified people to work with.

 If you are out of state, please visit our Frequently Asked Questions section for more information on the process.